harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa.md

 Apply a policy to a scan step to warn or block on any vulnerabilities with the specified severity.

-::: note
+:::note

 This policy sample supports the following vulnerabilities only: Critical, High, Medium, Low, and Info.
-The other vulnerabilities, such as `NEW_CRITICAL`, go to [Exclude vulnerabilities using STO output variables](#exclude-vulnerabilities-using-sto-output-variables)
+To create policies based on output variables such as `NEW_CRITICAL`, go to [Exclude vulnerabilities using STO output variables](#exclude-vulnerabilities-using-sto-output-variables)

 :::